 Promote regulatory and policy frameworks, technologies and standards for cloud computing, including addressing security issues.

-Address number of elements central to an enabling environment for the deployment and adoption of ICTs including privatization of national telecommunications operators; establishment of an separate regulatory authority independent in its decision-making; adoption of Internet neutrality provisions; building a stable investment regime; and creating Internet exchange points, among others.
+Address number of elements central to an enabling environment for the deployment and adoption of ICTs including privatization of national telecommunications operators; adoption of Internet neutrality provisions; building a stable investment regime; and creating Internet exchange points, among others.

 Recognize the access to information and ICTs services as a Human Right.